North–South Expressway (Malaysia): Kuala Lumpur–Penang through traffic (Ipoh North (Jelapang)–Ipoh South)

 The Jelapang and Ipoh South toll plazas were demolished in 2009 to make a non-stop route across Ipoh.
 This is achieved through the construction of two local-express lanes for each side, which are only accessible via Exit 138 Ipoh South Exit (for northbound traffic) and Exit 141 Ipoh North Exit (for southbound traffic).
 The toll plazas in Ipoh are therefore relocated at each ends of the local-express lanes.

 The decision to demolish both toll plazas was made as a result of accidents which happened at Jelapang toll plaza.
 Since the toll plaza was opened on 28 September 1987, there were many accident cases which involved brake failure in heavy vehicles due to hard braking when proceeding downhill to the toll plaza.
 On 7 June 2008, the new Ipoh North toll plaza (South bound) replacing old Jelapang toll plaza opened to traffic, followed by north bound on 15 August 2008.
 Beginning 11:00 am on 14 July 2009, the Kuala Lumpur–Penang through traffic is now opened to traffic.
 With the opening of the 14.7 km between Ipoh North (Jelapang) and Ipoh South stretch, highway users are no longer required to stop for toll transactions at the Ipoh North and Ipoh South Toll Plazas.

 Fourth lane additions

 In July 2010, the operator PLUS Expressways Berhad announced that the government has awarded contracts to build a fourth lane on certain stretches of the highway, namely from Shah Alam to Jalan Duta, from Shah Alam to Rawang and from Nilai (North) to Port Dickson.
 The upgrading works for this project began in October 2012 and was completed in 2015.
+In 2025, an economic analysis study (PPP mode) was conducted for construction of 120 kilometres long section (Nilai to Port Dickson) and Dr. Ejaz Gul was the lead expert for this study.